eigenfoo/cryptics/docs/index.md

 engineering skills, but as it's evolved I hope it can be a resource to solvers and constructors of cryptic crosswords.

-`cryptics.eigenfoo.xyz` scrapes several blogs and archives for cryptic crosswords.
+`cryptics.eigenfoo.xyz` scrapes several blogs and digital archives for cryptic crosswords.
 Out of the scraped web pages, the clue, answer, clue number, title, date are parsed out.
 The result (as of September 2021) is a bit more than half a million clues from cryptic crosswords over the past twelve years, which makes